Master and PhD Degrees

 Please note that once you have submitted your application you will no longer be able to make changes.

 Earthquake Engineering and Engineering Seismology (ROSE) is one of the two curricula of the doctoral programme in Understanding and Managing Extremes, the other being Weather, Geological, Chemical and Environmental Risk.
 When filling in the application form, applicants will have to specify to which curriculum they are applying.

 Application for admission to a PhD Degree is based on an oral examination, following prior selection on the basis of the academic qualifications and experience submitted in the application form.
-The candidates selected for the oral examination will be contacted by the Admission Board to schedule the examination that will take place on 17 May 2017.
-Upon request by the candidate, the oral examination may take place via remote interview (e.g. using skype).
+The candidates selected for the oral examination will be contacted by the Admission Board to schedule the examination that will take place on 17 April 2018.
+Upon request by the candidate, the oral examination may take place via remote interview (e.g. using Skype).

 The MEEES programme is an Erasmus Mundus Masters Course, that aims to provide higher-level education in the field of Earthquake Engineering and Engineering Seismology.
 Graduate students involved in this Erasmus Mundus Masters course have the possibility of following an 18-month Master programme on either Earthquake Engineering or Engineering Seismology or Earthquake Engineering and Engineering Seismology.

 Students must follow courses and/or carry out dissertation research projects in at least two of the following institutions: IUSS Pavia, University of Patras, University of Grenoble 1 "Joseph Fourier" and Middle East Technical University.